Skip to content

 GregTech Vein Integration in Gravitas²

-A significant feature of Gravitas² is the integration of GregTech-style ore veins, reworked to be compatible with TerraFirmaCraft’s geology. * This means you will encounter large, multi-ore veins characteristic of GregTech, but their spawning locations (host rock types and Y-levels) will generally adhere to TFC’s geological rules. * The in-game TFC Guidebook have a dedicated section that you can navigate to find information on the composition of these complex veins and the TFC rock types they are associated with.
+A significant feature of Gravitas² is the integration of GregTech-style ore veins, reworked to be compatible with TerraFirmaCraft’s geology. * This means you will encounter large, multi-ore veins characteristic of GregTech, but their spawning locations (host rock types and Y-levels) will generally adhere to TFC’s geological rules. * The in-game TFC Guidebook has a dedicated section (under “Gregtech Veins”) that you can navigate to find information on the composition of these complex veins and the TFC rock types they are associated with.
 This is your primary reference for GT veins.

 Prospecting Tools & Techniques